asaboor-gh/Vasp2Visual/README.md

 ----------
 ## Get-IntoYourWorkStation
 - Launch your Powershell console and run **Set-ExecutionPolicy Unrestricted**.
 This will allow you to run scripts.
-### Direct Install
+### Direct Install (Not recommended, its behind github)
-- For direct install from Powerhell Gallery, follow link [Vasp2Visual@PSGallery](https://www.powershellgallery.com/packages/Vasp2Visual/1.0.0.0) and follow guidlines or run the command below in the console
+- For direct install from Powerhell Gallery, follow link [Vasp2Visual@PSGallery](https://www.powershellgallery.com/packages/Vasp2Visual/1.0.3.0) and follow guidlines or run the command below in the console
 ```powershell
 Install-Module Vasp2Visual
 #Click Y for what prompts in console.
 ```
-### Download from Github
+### Download from Github (Recommended for latest updates)
 - Find the path to Powershell Module by running **$env:PSModulePath** command and then download the directory [Vasp2Visual](Vasp2Visual) in that path.
 There are usually three paths.
 ```powershell
 PS> $env:PSModulePath